fan2/mkdocs/docs/blog/posts/arm/arm-program-counter.md

 4.1 AArch64 special registers - 4.1.3 Program Counter

-One feature of the original ARMv7 instruction set was the use of R15, the Program Counter (`PC`) as a general-purpose register.
-The PC enabled some clever programming tricks, but it introduced complications for compilers and the design of complex pipelines.
+One feature of the original ARMv7 instruction set was the use of `R15`, the Program Counter (`PC`) as a general-purpose register.
+The `PC` enabled some clever programming tricks, but it introduced complications for compilers and the design of complex pipelines.
 Removing direct access to the `PC` in ARMv8 makes return prediction easier and simplifies the ABI specification.

-The PC is *never* accessible as a named register.
+The `PC` is *never* accessible as a named register.
 Its use is implicit in certain instructions such as PC-relative load and address generation.
-The PC cannot be specified as the destination of a data processing instruction or load instruction.
+The `PC` *cannot* be specified as the destination of a data processing instruction or load instruction.

 ## PC accessibility restrictions

-[Arm Compiler armasm User Guide](https://developer.arm.com/documentation/dui0801/latest) | 5.7 Program Counter in AArch64 state
+[Arm Compiler armasm User Guide](https://developer.arm.com/documentation/dui0801/latest/Overview-of-AArch64-state/Program-Counter-in-AArch64-state) | 5.7 Program Counter in AArch64 state

 In AArch64 state, the Program Counter (`PC`) contains the address of the *currently* executing instruction.
-It is incremented by the size of the instruction executed, which is always *four* bytes.
+It is incremented by the size of the instruction executed, which is always *four* bytes(`$l` represents opcode length in [r2](../toolchain/radare2-expr.md)).

 In AArch64 state, the PC is *not* a general purpose register and you *cannot* access it explicitly.
 The following types of instructions read it implicitly: